 Microsoft announced that is has built its own network operating system for whitebox switches in its own data centres.

-HP Enterprise has two operating systems in active development – ProVision and Comware.
-HP also was a key stakeholder in the OpenSwitch operating system (see below)
+HP Enterprise has two operating systems in active development – ProVision and Comware (not including Aruba for Campus/Wireless).

 ProVision – This operating system runs on ProCurve network hardware that we developed internally at HP.
 Mostly focussed on LAN Switching and very popular in campus networks.